simon-ritchie/apysc/docs/_sources/graphics_draw_rect.md.txt

 def on_click(e: MouseEvent[Rectangle], options: Dict[str, Any]) -> None:
     """
-    Handler that will be called when rectangle is clicked.
+    The handler that it will be called when the rectangle is clicked.

     Parameters
     ----------